Article 1: Organizational Structure and Statement of Purpose

 Section 2-2: Termination of Membership/Ineligibility

-Any YDM member changing their registration to that of another party or unenrolled (no party) or, after becoming a member, fails to register in the Democratic Party shall cease to be a member of YDM.
-Members who temporarily leave Massachusetts for military service, education, political activity, or other endeavors of limited duration, may choose to remain members of YDM, so long as they continue to be registered in the Democratic Party, where possible.
+Any YDMA member changing their registration to that of another party or unenrolled (no party) or, after becoming a member, fails to register in the Democratic Party shall cease to be a member of YDMA.
+Members who temporarily leave Massachusetts for military service, education, political activity, or other endeavors of limited duration, may choose to remain members of YDMA, so long as they continue to be registered in the Democratic Party, where possible.

 Section 2-3: Dues